 A Londoner of Bengali descent, she was only 13 when she got introduced to Matthew Glamorre by Patrick Wolf who she’d just met and befriended through an ad she placed for swapping records in the now long-defunct Select Magazine.
 Patrick himself had only met Matthew by sending him a fan letter when he was in Minty, the band that also featured Leigh Bowery not long before his untimely death.
 Bishi went to Dingwalls in Camden one evening for one of the band’s gigs and had to be smuggled in being so underage.
 I happened to in attendance that night myself and Patrick was performing with Minty, playing the theremin.
-In a nutshell, these random encounters proved to be a lucky stroke for all involved, especially for the juvenile but already talented as a singer and classically trained as a pianist.
+In a nutshell, these random encounters proved to be a lucky stroke for all involved, especially for a girl so young but already talented as a singer and classically trained as a pianist.
 Such things didn’t happen often in those precarious pre-social media days.

 “That was the first time I encountered transvestism, nudity and poppers onstage,” she reminisces with a naughty grin on her face.
 “It was a huge adrenalin rush for me and I found it a bit frightening, but I knew it was life-changing.
 The most frightening things are often life changing.
 It was moving as well and carried a deep message about identity, which basically means that I had to seriously question society in order to find myself.”

 Bishi was born in Shepherds Bush and grew up in Earls Court.
 However, when she started going out, she headed straight to Hoxton’s Blue Note as she was a jazz fan.
 She then discovered Madame JoJo in Soho.
 “It was the thrill of being underage”, she relishes.
 She also remembers fondly Kali in Tufnell Park, an asian gay club where Bollywood disco and outlandish trannies reigned supreme.
 “Matthew would take me and Patrick everywhere and we never had to pay for anything.
 I can’t even remember the name of some of those underground places.
-Soon, I began DJ-ing at Torture Garden for a bit when it was at Mass in Brixton.”
+Soon, I began DJ-ing at Torture Garden for a bit when it was held at Mass in Brixton.”

 It was at The Siren Suite in Islington that Bishi started making her mark.
 That was Glamorre’s club where they played classical music and she sang and played the sitar.
 That led to the pair supporting Goldfrapp on their UK tour, which included three major shows in London.
 They also supported Pulp, who were then riding the Britpop wave.